Skip to Content

 • Remediating findings and issues quickly.

-Jitterbit Engineering
+Jitterbit engineering

 The Jitterbit Engineering team is responsible for designing, developing, implementing, and testing the software services provided by Harmony.
 The Engineering team works closely with the Operations team to identify security concerns, develop monitoring procedures, and implement protective technology.
 The security responsibilities of the Engineering team include: